 Dash of salt, or to taste

 1/2 cup all-purpose flour

 Vegetable oil, for frying

-1 tablespoon chopped chives, garnish
+1 tablespoon chopped chives, optional for garnish

 Gather the ingredients.